 We all must learn to grow vegetables.
 Whether we live in a small apartment without a balcony, a unit with just a small patio, or a luxury house with lots of land.
 Don’t you think?
-Growing herbs and veggies is easy & fun, once you know how, particularly with the ingenious plastic bottle vertical gardening system I’m showing you today.
-You can buy seedlings (which are easiest) but I prefer to start with organic heirloom seeds.
+Growing herbs and vegetables is easy & fun once you know how.
+This is particularly so with the ingenious plastic bottle vertical gardening system that I’m showing you today.
+You can buy seedlings (which are easiest), but I prefer to start with organic heirloom seeds.
+You have more control over what goes into your plants that way.
+I develop my own compost also, but that’s another story.

-Vertical vegetables gardens don’t take up space and will help you save loads on groceries.
-Not to mention, you’ll eat more organics, and oh … the delight you’ll feel every time you pick your own goodies (yes, vegetables)!!!
+Vertical vegetable gardens don’t take up space and will help you save loads on groceries.
+Not to mention, you’ll eat more organics.
+Oh, the delight you’ll feel every time you’ll pick your own vegetables!!!

 Get your set of organic edible flowers, vegetable and herb heirloom seeds out from under the kitchen sink or your garden shed, or order high-quality, organic heirloom seeds